KeerthiNingegowda/mcp_calculator/README.md

 # A simple calculator app using Model Context protocol

 #### Purpose of this repo
 To explore basic building blocks of MCP and intricacies of tool calling within MCP, from scratch.
 Keeping it as simple as possible without handling many edge cases.
+Understand how to build both MCP Server and clients.

 #### Core Features
 <li> A calculator app to do add, subtract, multiply, divide and modulo</li>